-You can join two kinds of clubs: athletic club (Track and Field) or Running club.
+You can join two kinds of clubs: an athletic club (Track and Field) or a Running club.
 In both cases, there will be a contact person, who is responsible for taking care of new members.
 So, when you have contacted him or he has been told that you show up to the next training, he will welcome you.

 In an athletic club, we are in a sports context where runners are placed in a hierarchy.
 There will sometimes be introductions/courses, which e.g. take place at training sessions, where experienced runners from the club or outside experts talk about race and training.

 If you join an athletic club, the Coach can help you set realistic goals, and help you with a running plan that matches your level.
 He will coach you through the process both as a practical instructor and by supporting you toward your personal goals.

-In any major athletic club, they split up runners in groups as Sprinters and middle / long-distance runners.
-When you choose the middle/long-distance group, there will be other long-distance runners training towards their next long-distance race or marathon race.
+In any major athletic club, they split up runners into groups as Sprinters and middle/long-distance runners.
+When you choose the middle/long-distance group, there will be other long-distance runners training toward their next long-distance race or marathon race.

 Common training with long runs on other days than the fixed weekly training times at the track and field stadium will therefore be natural.
 You must participate in this common training, where you can find and train with others at your level.
 When the middle/long distance group trains in the stadium, it will be interval training.

 In the period outside the season, the fixed training times will often be long intervals outside the stadium on roads and pathways.